 When a Stock Gets Too Extended

-Beyond that, the stock becomes very well know.
-Retail traders are piling in because a stock that keeps going up seems like easy money.
-Patterns at this point start to become larger, more choppy, loose.
+Once a stock has been trending in one direction too long, it becomes too well known.
+Retail traders are piling in because a stock that keeps going up and it seems like easy money.
+Patterns at this point start to become larger, more choppy, and loose.

 Do you know what is happening?
-Smart money (in earlier) is unloading on dumb money (getting in much later) causing volatility and larger price swings as the institutions with big positions distribute their sell orders in waves, taking advantage of higher volume and retail buying interest in order to exit their trades and lock in profit.
+Smart money (in earlier) is unloading on non-so-smart money (getting in late) causing volatility and larger price swings as the institutions with big positions distribute their sell orders in waves, taking advantage of higher volume and retail buying interest in order to exit their trades and lock in profit.

-Once these continuation patterns become looser, the consolidations get bigger and more choppy, and volume is high all the time (even on consolidations), it is time to step away.
+Once the triangle patterns become looser, the consolidations get bigger and more choppy, and volume is high all the time (even on consolidations), it is time to step away.
 Don’t trade the continuation patterns when they start looking like this.
 Scan for stocks that are forming nice tight patterns, with the proper volume structure.

-Context is Critical When Swing Trading Continuation Patterns
+Context is Critical When Swing Trading Triangle Patterns

-If you try to trade these patterns in an average stock, you will have poor results.
-These patterns are meant to be traded in stocks that are already strong, in uptrends, with strong percentage performance to the upside.
+If you try to trade a triangle pattern in an average stock, you will likely have poor results.
+This triangle strategy is meant to be traded in stocks that are already strong, in uptrends, with strong percentage performance to the upside.
 The stocks should be stronger than the S&P 500.
 You can check this by comparing the stock to the S&P 500 on the same chart (percentage scale, same y-axis).

 Position sizing is a critical element of any trading strategy.
 Buy too little and your account won’t grow.
 Buy too much and you could face ruin.